Spaceship Earth (Epcot)

-Spaceship Earth is a dark ride attraction at the EPCOT theme park at the Walt Disney World in Bay Lake, Florida.
+Spaceship Earth is a dark ride attraction at the EPCOT theme park at Walt Disney World in Bay Lake, Florida.
 The geodesic sphere in which the attraction is housed has served as the symbolic structure of EPCOT since the park opened in 1982.

 The 15-minute ride takes guests on a time machine-themed experience, demonstrating how advancements in human communication have helped to create the future one step at a time.
 Riding in Omnimover-type vehicles along a track that spirals up and down the geodesic sphere, passengers are taken through scenes depicting important breakthroughs in communication throughout history—from the development of early language through cave paintings, to the use of hieroglyphs, to the invention of the alphabet, to the creation of the printing press, to today's modern communication advancements, including telecommunication, mass communication, and the internet.

-An opening day attraction, the ride has been updated three times—in 1986, 1994, and 2007.
+An opening day attraction, the ride has been updated three times—in 1986, 1994, and 2007, when the attraction became part of Spaceship Earth Pavilion.
 A fourth update of the attraction was planned for the early 2020s but was indefinitely delayed due to the COVID-19 pandemic.